michaelblyons/SublimeSyntax-Crontab/README.md

 - Syntax highlighting for crontab files (default `*.tab`, `*.crontab` and `cron.d`)
 - Color-coded underline for `cron` expressions.
+- "Edit my crontab" command palette entry.
 - Completions for `cron` expressions and enums like month names.
 - Hover on a `cron` expression for an explanation.
 - Shell syntax highlighting for cron commands
 - Comment and uncommenting lines using <kbd>Ctrl</kbd>+<kbd>/</kbd> or <kbd>Cmd</kbd>+<kbd>/</kbd>.
+- "Build" system to lint with `crontab -T` (if supported on your machine).

 ## Installation